 All employees have been enrolled with an HMO to cover in-patient and out-patient care beginning February 2012.
-An annual medical check-up of all employees was conducted in June 2012, and an annual executive check-up for executives and key officers from August to November 2012.
+An annual medical check-up of all employees was conducted in June 2012 and in August 2013, and an annual executive check-up for executives and key officers from August to November 2012 and from September to December 2013.
 The same programs will be implemented in the current year.